philpagel/PCE174-communication/README.md

         log

 Below, all commands that are available as of now are described.
-The command names were chosen to reflect what they do.
-Most of them correspond to key presses on the instrument.
-See *Button* entry for this information.
-For conveniance, some commands are redundant in that they refer to the same button press but mean different things depending on context.

 ## Simulate button presses

+For conveniance, some key press commands are redundant in that they refer to the same button by differnt names (as printed on the button).
 You can generate button press events over usb using the `press` command:

     > pce174.py press rel